pingcap/docs/tools/sync-diff-inspector.md

 # sync-diff-inspector User Guide

 [sync-diff-inspector](https://github.com/pingcap/tidb-tools/tree/master/sync_diff_inspector) is a tool used to check whether the data in MySQL is consistent with that in TiDB.
-In addition, you can also use this tool to repair data in the scenario of a small number of data is inconsistent.
+In addition, you can also use this tool to repair data in the scenario where a small amount of data is inconsistent.

 This guide introduces the key features of sync-diff-inspector and describes how to configure and use this tool.
 You can download it at [sync-diff-inspector-linux-amd64.tar.gz](https://download.pingcap.org/sync-diff-inspector-linux-amd64.tar.gz).

 ## Key features

-- Compare the table structure and data
+- Compare the table schema and data
 - Generate the SQL statements used to repair data if the data inconsistency exists
 - Support comparing the data of multiple tables with the data of a single table (for the scenario of synchronizing data from sharded tables into the combined table)
 - Support comparing the data of different schemas or tables with different names